oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 There are different ways to use lower precision to perform inference.
-Please go through the @ref dev_guide_attributes_quantization page to get the initial understanding of what kind of quantization model DNNL supports.
+Please go through the @ref dev_guide_attributes_quantization page to get the initial understanding of what kind of quantization model oneDNN supports.

 ### Quantization Process
 To operate with int8 data types from a higher-precision format (for example,